tserong/barclamp-suse-enterprise-storage/chef/cookbooks/suse-storage/README.md

 Description
 ====

-This is a cookbook for helping install and configure OpenStack as part of Crowbar.
+This is a cookbook for helping install and configure Ceph as part of SUSE Storage.

 License and Author
 ====

-Author:: Vincent Untz <vuntz@suse.com>
+Author:: Tim Serong <tserong@suse.com>
 Copyright:: 2014 SUSE

 Licensed under the Apache License, Version 2.0 (the "License");